This post may contain affiliate links.

 - Baking Powder: less than 1 teaspoon is needed to give this cake a bit of lift without making it light and airy (a pound cake should be nicely dense and moist).

-- Butter: when baking, I always recommend using unsalted butter.
-It allows you to control the seasoning level.
-I developed this recipe with standard super market butter.
-You do not need to use European cultured butter here.
-Though if you do, let me know how it turns out.
+- Butter: I recommend using unsalted butter, is allows you to control the seasoning level.
+I developed this recipe using standard supermarket butter.
+You don’t need to use European cultured butter, though if you do, let me know how it turns out.

-- Sour Cream: use full fat sour cream here.
+- Sour Cream: use full fat sour cream.
 This is not the time to skimp on fat!
-You’ll need a ½ cup.

 - Half-and-Half: just a splash is needed for the glaze.
 You can also use whole milk or a combo of cream and milk.

-Combine the chopped strawberries, sugar, salt and vanilla paste in a small saucepan, Cook, stirring and mashing the mixture until it has thickened and measures about 1 cup, this will take about 20 minutes.
+- Combine the chopped strawberries, sugar, salt and vanilla paste in a small saucepan and cook, stirring and mashing until it’s thickened and measures about 1 cup, this will take about 20 minutes.

-Whisk a cornstarch slurry into the strawberry mixture and cook just until thickened, this will take a minute or less.
+- Whisk a cornstarch slurry into the strawberry mixture and cook just until thickened.

-Transfer the jam to a bowl and place in the refrigerator.
-Allow the strawberry jam to cool completely before assembling the cake.
-(You can always pop the jam in the freezer for a quicker cooling time).
+- Transfer the jam to a bowl and place chill completely.
+Pop the jam in the freezer for a quicker cooling time—just don’t let it freeze.

 If the mixture looks a little curdled, that’s OK.